LAWS 7014 Human Rights in Practice and Theory

 Coordinator Catherine Renshaw Opens in new window

-Description This unit examines the place of regional human rights systems in the global architecture of human rights.
+Description This subject examines the place of regional human rights systems in the global architecture of human rights.
 Concepts of universalism, relativism and the 'Asian values' debate are examined.
 The record of human rights treaty ratification and compliance in Asia and the Pacific is examined within the context of the international treaty system as well as the ASEAN regional human rights regime.
 The development and implementation of international and domestic human rights protections in criminal law, constitutional law and institutional construction are examined across the region.

 Student Contribution Band HECS Band 4 10cp

 Check your HECS Band contribution amount via the Fees page.

 Level Postgraduate Coursework Level 7 subject